flamelily-bluescsi/bluescsi/picogusall.md

 {% include carousel3.html %}

 An ISA sound card emulator, powered by a Raspberry Pi Pico.
 PicoGUS can emulate Gravis UltraSound, Sound Blaster 2.0 / AdLib (OPL2), CMS/Game Blaster and Tandy 3-Voice, and supports MIDI output with MPU-401 intelligent mode emulation.
-Includes a PicoGUS v2.0.1 ISA board, and a 3.5mm TRS to DIN-5 MIDI adapter cable.
+Included is a PicoGUS v2.0.1 ISA board, and a steel bracket.
+Purchase a Midi adapter cable for use with the PicoGUS [here.](/midi15)

 * NEW PCB revision 2.0.1
 * supports MIDI
 * Sound Blaster 2.0
-* Comes with a MIDI adapter cable
 * Comes with a bracket (Nickel plated mild steel)
 * Red PCB with [gold ENIG](https://en.wikipedia.org/wiki/Electroless_nickel_immersion_gold){:target="_blank"}